hra42/42Summaries/README.md

-# SevenSummaries
+# 42Summaries

-SevenSummaries is a macOS application that transcribes audio and video files, then generates concise summaries using Ollama.
+42Summaries is a macOS application that transcribes audio and video files, then generates concise summaries using Ollama.

 ## Features